 "Actually we're hoping you can help us Mr. Roode," Becca said, interrupting Iggie before he could crack wise again.

-"What Detective Ingram means Whitey is that you and Judy Looney really stepped in it," answered the voice I'd been dreading.
+"What Detective Ingram means Whitey is that you and Judy Looney really stepped in it," answered the voice that I'd been dreading I'd hear.

-"Can it Roode, don't pretend to be nice to me, I'll only whip your sorry ass harder when the time comes," he replied agitated.
+"Can it Roode, don't pretend to be nice to me, I'll only whip your sorry butt harder when the time comes," he replied agitated.

 So much for diplomacy I guess?
 They taught us in church that forgiveness is righteous and that absence makes the heart grow fonder?
-Where Oscar and I are concerned, forgiveness is for suckers and absence just makes the heart grow harder.
+But where Oscar and I were concerned, forgiveness is for suckers and absence just makes the heart grow harder.
 Oh well, I was running out of time.
 I needed to get on the road and fast.
 I was expecting Wally to call anytime and I didn't want to take that call around Oscar and his Keystone cops.
-I was going to have to hold my tongue and make nice with the old fart until he got out whatever was on his mind.
+I was going to have to hold my tongue and make nice with old fart until he got out whatever was on his mind.
 Maybe concentrating on young Becca would take the edge off of my bad attitude.
-Fat Johnny broke my concentration nudging me in the ribs, a love tap that came with a wee bit of pain.
+Fat Johnny broke my concentration nudging me in the ribs, a love tap that came with no small amount of pain.